 3. Organic vs. paid distribution

-When considering organic vs. paid marketing, remember how your organization should distribute content.
+When considering organic vs. paid marketing, remember how your organization organizes its content distribution.
 You may have different paths of delivery to intended audiences based on the types of content being developed, the delivery platforms, and the intended customer journey.
+How you deliver your content will affect how you create it.

 You’ll find everything you need to build a business case for content marketing here.
 But don’t cannonball into the content development waters — tiptoe.
-Remember that it is up to you to do sufficient marketing planning to determine the audiences, objectives, and desired outcomes of your marketing efforts.
+Remember that it’s up to you to do sufficient marketing planning to determine the audiences, objectives, and desired goals of your marketing efforts.
 Once you do this, you can dive into platform-specific information related to your strategy.

 Whereas the items listed in the previous section apply to almost all content you develop, the content below requires marketers to make deliberate decisions that are closely related to the platforms in question.